Terms and Conditions

-12.8 The Customer hereby provides its prior, general authorisation for the Supplier to:
+10.8 The Customer hereby provides its prior, general authorization for the Supplier to:

 (a) appoint processors to process the Customer Personal Data, provided that the Supplier:

-(iii) shall inform the Customer of any intended changes concerning the addition or replacement of the processors, thereby giving the Customer the opportunity to object to such changes provided that if the Customer objects to the changes and cannot demonstrate, to the Supplier's reasonable satisfaction, that the objection is due to an actual or likely breach of Applicable Data Protection Law, the Customer shall indemnify the Supplier for any losses, damages, costs (including legal fees) and expenses suffered by the Supplier in accommodating the objection.
+(iii) shall inform the Customer of any intended changes concerning the addition or replacement of the processors, thereby giving the Customer the opportunity to object to such changes provided that if the Customer objects to the changes and cannot demonstrate, to the Supplier's reasonable satisfaction, that the objection is due to an actual or likely breach of Applicable Data Protection Law, the Customer shall be entitled to terminate the Services.

 (b) transfer Customer Personal Data outside of the UK as required for the Purpose, provided that the Supplier shall ensure that all such transfers are effected in accordance with Applicable Data Protection Laws.
 For these purposes, the Customer shall promptly comply with any reasonable request of the Supplier, including any request to enter into standard data protection clauses adopted by the EU Commission from time to time (where the EU GDPR applies to the transfer) or adopted by the Commissioner from time to time (where the UK GDPR applies to the transfer).

-(a) death or personal injury caused by our negligence, or the negligence of our employees, agents or subcontractors;
+(a) death or personal injury caused by our negligence, or the negligence of our employees, agents, or subcontractors; or

 (a) loss of profits;